baileyp/advent-of-code-2020/README.md

 #### Day 13 ([puzzle](https://adventofcode.com/2020/day/13), [solution](./aoc/solution/day13.py))

-Part 1 was pretty easy so I'm not gonna go into much detail there - just module across the set util one comes up `0`.
+Part 1 was pretty easy so I'm not gonna go into much detail there - just modulo across the set until one comes up `0`.

 Part 2 was… meh.
 I do love AoC overall but math trivia problems leave a bad taste in my mouth - I'm a software guy not a mathematician.
 Either way, the solution I've got I nicked from someone else, but the algorithm wasn't explained so I did my best to mentally walk it and tried to name the variables as close as possible to what I think they're doing.
-Even though I have no idea what the time complexity is, it does run really fast, giving the answer in a few microseconds.
+Even though I have no idea what the time complexity is - it does run really fast - giving the answer in a few microseconds.

 I did Google this a bit more and it seems to be a puzzle based around the [modular multiplicative inverse](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse).
 I couldn't be bothered